 Foods to Break a Fast Video

 I hope you found this list of foods to break a fast helpful.
 Experiment and see which ones work best for you.
-We are all unique and your body may respond differently from one time to the next.
+We are all unique, and our bodies may respond differently from one time to the next.
 You may also find that you crave a particular food.
-If that’s the case, listen to your body, gives it what it needs while following the guidelines to break a fast that I shared with you.
-If you haven’t already don’t forget to take my quiz What is Your Fasting Personality?
-You will receive my step-by-step guides to make the most of your fasting journey.
+If that’s the case, listen to your body and give it what it needs while following the guidelines to break the fast I shared with you.